 For information on poster sessions, ECS short talks and the poster award, see EARLY-CAREER SCIENTISTS.

-The symposium is organized yearly by International Resilience Alliance (intresa), the alliance of European Universities FORTHEM, the EU Horizon project DynaMORE, Leibniz-Institute for Resilience Research and University Medical Center Mainz.
+The symposium is organized yearly by International Resilience Alliance (intresa), the EU Horizon project DynaMORE, Leibniz-Institute for Resilience Research and University Medical Center Mainz.
 We are part of the Rhine-Main Neuroscience Network (rmn²).